Top brains: 6 Ghanaians who turn waste plastic into products; 1 builds houses

 2. Paul Coffie Beboru built houses out of plastic trash:

-The young Ghanaian man in his 30s builds houses from plastic waste when he started working with a waste recycling company after school.
-He researched companies already doing what he wanted and found similar projects in Kenya, Israel, and Nigeria, among a few other countries.
+The young Ghanaian man in his 30s began building houses from plastic waste when he started working with a waste recycling company after school.
+He researched companies already doing what he wanted and found similar projects in Kenya, Israel, and Nigeria, among other countries.

 He adds clay to the plastic waste bottles during construction which makes the homes fire-resistant, earthquake-resistant, and bulletproof.